 Therapeutic Protocols for Pain Management and Injury Prevention

-Nitasha Canine developed her own brand of bodywork called “Functional Body Alignment” after many years of working in the field of health and wellness.
+Nitasha Canine developed the brand of bodywork called “Functional Body Alignment” after many years of working in the field of health and wellness.
 She has trained and worked with other health professionals since 1998.
 Although the bulk of her practice consists of giving bodywork treatments, she also provides nutritional consults, ergonomic advice, and is a published author.

 What is it?